 SRM Policy Resource and Toolkit

-GISF is working to create a digital interdisciplinary SRM Policy Resource and Toolkit that will inform organisational SRM strategies linking to some of the most current standalone and transversal policy thematic areas in the humanitarian and development arena, ranging from governance and organisational resilience to staff care and localisation.
+GISF is working to create a digital interdisciplinary SRM Policy Resource and Toolkit.
+This will inform organisational SRM strategies linking to some of the most current standalone and transversal policy thematic areas in the humanitarian and development arena, ranging from governance and organisational resilience to staff care and localisation.

 Glossary